CXuesong/JsonRpc.Standard/README.md

 This package is based on .NET Standard 1.3.
 You may need .NET Framework 4.6 or .NET Core to consume it.

 For an example based on two `BufferBlock`s, please dive into `ConsoleTestApp`.
 For the (WIP) implementation of [Mircosoft Language Server Protocol](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md) on the top of this library, please take a look at [CXuesong/LanguageServer.NET](https://github.com/CXuesong/LanguageServer.NET).
+And a step further, for a WIP [Wikitext](https://en.wikipedia.org/wiki/Wiki_markup) language server, please take a look at [CXuesong/MwLanguageServer](https://github.com/CXuesong/MwLanguageServer).

-## Server
+## Server-side

 Let's take a look at the service implementation first.